 - Which resources were operated on, by whom and when?

 - How did they access?

 The ideal solution for this is "RBAC and Auditing".
-All activity performed using the "Zero Trust KubeCTL Proxy" is audited at the Controller.
+All activity performed on managed clusters via the "Zero Trust KubeCTL Proxy" is audited and persisted.

-Users are presented with a near real-time view of activity being performed via the "Kube API Server Proxy".
-The following information is presented to the users.
+The following detail is presented to the users.
 They are also provided useful filters so that they can quickly sort and zero in on the details they require.